Ishaan0901/Outlier-Detection-and-Handling-Techniques/README.md

-# Outlier Detection using Z-Score (Placement Dataset)
+# Outlier Detection & Handling using Statistical Method (Z-Score Approach)

 ## 📌 Project Overview

-This project demonstrates how to detect and remove outliers from a dataset using the Z-Score statistical method.
+This project demonstrates how to detect and handle outliers using statistical techniques on a placement dataset.
-The goal of this project is to understand how statistical techniques can be used in data preprocessing before applying Machine Learning models.
-The dataset used in this project is a placement dataset (`placement.csv`).
+Instead of only identifying outliers, this project explores multiple strategies to handle extreme values and prepare the dataset for Machine Learning tasks.

 ---

-## 🧠 What is Z-Score?
+## 🧠 Statistical Approach Used

-Z-Score measures how many standard deviations a data point is away from the mean.

-Formula:
+Outliers were detected using the 3-sigma rule:

+Upper Limit = Mean + 3 × Standard Deviation
-Z = (X - Mean) / Standard Deviation
+Lower Limit = Mean - 3 × Standard Deviation

-If the absolute value of Z is greater than a chosen threshold (commonly 3), the data point is considered an outlier.
+Any data point outside this range was considered an outlier.
+This approach is mathematically equivalent to using a Z-score threshold of ±3.

 ---